Prospective Interns

 Frequently asked questions:

 - What are the expectations?
 Intern applicants will preferably commit to 10 hours per week of lab time.
-Usually, a one-year commitment is recommend, if not required.
+Usually, a one-year (at least 2 semesters) commitment is recommended, if not required.
+Weekend availability is also required.

 - What if I do not have prior research experience?
 Experience in research before joining the B-RAD Lab can be extremely valuable.
 However, I also consider other experience that prospective students have that is relevant to your research interest and/or includes hands-on experience with the population you are interested in.
 Research assistants with and without prior research experience both have plentiful opportunities to learn.